Listen along, or listen instead:

 Colleen from Winnipeg contacted me in 2018:

-“I am living with metastatic breast cancer and was given a timeline of two years which is coming up on Aug 17th.
+“I am living with metastatic breast cancer and I’ve been given a timeline of two years which is coming up on August 17th.
 Excited to say that I am living with new norms, responding well to treatment and wanting to celebrate my accomplishments thus far.”

 Colleen wanted a custom piece of artwork.
 But something “unfinished”.

 I phoned her immediately to learn more about her story and felt an affinity because of a mutual friend, a shared hometown, and that my father had been diagnosed with an aggressive form of cancer.